koy2/Senior-Design---Group-1--Educational-Duffing-Oscillator---2021-2022/README.md

 * The pi and the power supply will need two separate 20 A outlets to run properly.
 * The pi needs at least 32 GB of memory and the username MUST be pi or the paths for the files must be changed.
 * DO NOT do pip3 install board
-* Also go to Interfaces in the Raspberry Pi Configuration and I2C and SPI
+* Go to Interfaces in the Raspberry Pi Configuration and enable I2C and SPI

+***
+### When All the Hardware has been Assembled:
+1) Measure the offset using offset.py (Program #6) - if desired, can also put in one by editing offset.txt in System_Communication
+2) Run Reset (Program #0)
+3) Open program #1, #2, #3 (in that order is best).
+A LED will light up after each program is started.
+4) Relay - Use Program #4a, or connect another relay to use Program #4b, or write your own. (relay.txt may have to be set to 0 in System_Communication for #4a/#4b to run)

 ***